Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 Having a strong sense of the story I intended to experience in my life has helped me outgrow impostor syndrome because I am able to lead with my own choice of identity.

-Because I chose ‘exotic’ life and a myriad of experiences and adventures, I conditioned myself to get comfortable with discomfort.
-So many times I’ve wanted to run, I’ve talked myself back into calm by re-affirming my ‘exotic life’ narrative.
+Because I chose an 'exotic' life full of a myriad of experiences and adventures, I conditioned myself to get comfortable with discomfort.
+So many times I've wanted to run, I've talked myself back into calm by re-affirming my 'exotic life' narrative.

 I believe everybody should have a life manifesto.
 Whether it's written down or bobbing around vaguely in your head, have a word or two that defines what kind of life you want.